 Under its historical name of “Julivon Creek”, Copperhead is included in the Global Mineral Resource Assessment by the United States Geological Society (USGS) in its “Porphyry Copper Assessment of Eastern Australia” Technical Paper dated 2014.
 Copper mineralisation remains open in all directions.

 Auger sampling at Copperhead has delineated a 3km x 2km copper anomaly.
-This zone contains a 2,800m x 800m core, high-grade anomaly, which has a peak result of 0.22% Cu.
-Subsequent drilling was focussed at the western section of the auger anomaly.
+This zone contains a 2,800m x 800m core anomaly, which has a peak result of 0.22% Cu.
+Subsequent diamond drilling was focussed at the western section of the auger anomaly.

 Additional drilling is required to delineate the length, width, and depth of the inferred porphyry system.
-The auger anomaly suggests that the mineralised zone could potentially be over 3km long and 2km wide.
+Results from a recent helicopter-supported aeromagnetic survey (December 2020), suggests that the mineralised zone could potentially be 5km long and 3km wide.

-Copperhead provides opportunity for Rockfire to estimate an impressive JORC resource in an expedited timeframe.
-Potential exists to define a large-scale porphyry deposit at Copperhead.
+Copperhead provides opportunity for Rockfire to estimate an impressive JORC resource and potential exists to define a large-scale porphyry copper deposit.

 The multiple events producing rock variations ranging from granite to gabbro is testimony to the multi-phase geological episodes which are favoured precipitation settings for metals.
 These multiphase intrusions require detailed mapping and sampling to highlight the potential that lies within this tenement.

-A series of northwest-striking faults represent a regional structural corridor which is highly prospective for gold and copper mineralisation.
+A series of north and northwest-striking faults represent a regional structural corridor which is highly prospective for gold and copper mineralisation and recently confirmed by the aeromagnetic survey.
 The structural complexity of the Copperhead project provides opportunity for rotation and dilation of the rocks to allow percolation of mineralised fluids.
 This extensional regime is ideal for large-scale porphyry copper emplacement.

 Copperhead was initially explored by CRA Exploration in 1963/64 during regional exploration of the Normanby Goldfield, which lies 7 km to the west.
 This regional work (comprising 1,100 stream drainage samples) identified the Copperhead area by outlining strongly anomalous results over a very large area.
 Background copper values were 2ppm Cu, whilst the streams draining Copperhead included values of 270ppm, 215ppm, 190ppm, 170ppm and 150ppm copper.